Who is Alex Azar, Trump's new health secretary?

 Azar also served as General Counsel of HHS and later as Deputy Secretary of HHS under former President George W. Bush.

-As HHS Secretary, Azar has four main priorities, he said: to help curb the high cost of prescription drugs, make health insurance more affordable and available, continue bipartisan efforts to focus Medicare payments on quality and confront the growing opioid addiction epidemic.
+As HHS secretary, Azar says he has four main priorities: to help curb the high cost of prescription drugs, make health insurance more affordable and available, continue bipartisan efforts to focus Medicare payments on quality and confront the growing opioid addiction epidemic.

 Why did Tom Price resign?

-Price, Trump’s former health secretary, resigned in September after he was widely criticized for using private charter planes for official travel.
+Price, Trump’s former HHS secretary, resigned in September after he was widely criticized for using private charter planes for official travel.
 Price reportedly flew to community health centers in New Hampshire and Pennsylvania in costly private charter aircraft.

 In August, he also reportedly took a government-funded private plane to St. Simons Island.
-Price owns land on the island, which is just off of the Georgia coast.
-He allegedly flew there before attending a medical conference.
+Price owns land on the island, which is just off the Georgia coast.
+He reportedly flew there before attending a medical conference.

-And during official trips to Africa, Europe and beyond, Price took a military aircraft -- a move that allegedly cost taxpayers more than $500,000.
+And during official trips to Africa, Europe and beyond, Price took a military aircraft -- a move that cost taxpayers more than $500,000, according to reports.

-“Secretary of Health and Human Services Thomas Price offered his resignation earlier today and the president accepted,” White House Press Secretary Sarah Sanders said in a statement shortly after he resigned.

-President Trump then tapped Don J. Wright as acting secretary.
+After Price resigned, President Trump tapped Don J. Wright as acting secretary.
 Wright worked as the deputy assistant secretary for health and director of the Office of Disease Prevention and Health Promotion before he became the department's acting secretary.

 What does the Department of Health and Human Services do?